 Fill Your CCC Toolbox

-The Tip Sheets suggest ideas for key partners to engage in your efforts, help to identify data sources to measure your efforts, give examples of objectives and strategies for your consideration, and provide you with a worksheet of questions to guide your discussion process.
+The Tip Sheets suggest key partners to engage, help identify data sources to measure your efforts, give examples of objectives and strategies for consideration, as well as provide a worksheet of questions to guide your discussion process.
 You can download the Tip Sheets individually by topic area (i.e., for use by a topical coalition workgroup) or download them as a complete set in one guide.

 Cultivating Coalition Health

-Read the statements below and rate your coalition from 1 (needs improvement) to 5 (we got this!), and then follow the link for simple ideas on how to improve your coalition’s capacity to set and implement priorities:
+Read the statements below and rate your coalition from 1 (needs improvement) to 5 (we got this!), and then follow the link for simple ideas on how to improve your coalition’s capacity to help empower leadership.

 "Take 5!" for this Resource